The Annual Lincoln Community Foundation (LCF) Grant Application window is open from September 1 to September 30 each year.

 Time period: Grants are made for one calendar year only and must be consumed within that year.

 Amount of grants: The amount an applicant may request is limited (see grant application).
 Approval of a grant to an organization in no way implies that funding will be awarded again in subsequent years to the same organization.

 Funding priorities and limitations: Funds received from the LCF are to be used exclusively for the proposed designated program and/or project as defined in the application and in the LCF approval response letter.
 Grant funds cannot be applied to other applicant expenses that are not approved by the LCF.

-See the Annual Grant Application for additional information and details.
+See the Annual Grant Application during the month of September for additional information and details.